EnderWiggin14/sdsmt-uav-constitution/constitution.md

    president at the beginning of the semester

-2. Special meetings may be called by the President, Vice President, or quorum of elected officers as need dictates
+2. Special meetings may be called by the President, Vice President, or quorum of elected officers as need dictates //are these to included in the 3/4 of meetings as "special meetings" cannot be expected to attended if made during other times of the week when people may have plans already made

 3. A quorum of membership for voting purposes shall be reached when 2/3 of the general members are voting.